Skip to content

 Meet Titus: The bone-crushing tyrant of Montana.
 On display at Wollaton Hall, this Tyrannosaurus rex brings prehistoric power straight to Britain’s doorstep.
 Image credit: Wikimedia, 2025.

 Their arms were short, with phalanges reduced to just two functional fingers.
 But it is the sheer power of their jaws that truly defies comprehension.
-Tyrannosaurus rex, for instance, possessed a bite force strong enough to crush a modern-day car.
+Tyrannosaurus rex possessed a bite force strong enough to crush a modern-day car.
 Its serrated teeth were not only terrifying in appearance but served as highly efficient tools, evolved to slice through flesh and pulverise bone with ease.

 Conservationist Nigel Larkin prepares and mounts ‘Titus’.
-The remarkable Tyrannosaurus rex specimen made up of 15% bone material on display at Wollaton Hall, bringing prehistoric grandeur to life in the heart of Nottingham.
+A Tyrannosaurus rex specimen made up of 15% bone material on display at Wollaton Hall.

 Enjoying this fossil deep dive?
-Subscribe now to receive monthly dispatches packed with palaeontological discoveries.
+Subscribe now to receive exclusive dispatches packed with palaeontological discoveries.

 Predators with Purpose

 The fossil record reveals a wealth of palaeontological evidence about tyrannosaur life history, from predatory and cannibalistic behaviour to signs of intelligence and acute sensory abilities.
-Each new discovery hints at a deeper story.
-Many more tyrannosaur species may still lie buried, waiting to be uncovered.
+Many more tyrannosaur species still lie buried, waiting to be uncovered.

 Tyrannosaurs do not just belong to the past they are icons of evolution’s most dramatic tale.